 N ka taa le!

 PS Many thanks to Del for sharing these wonderful songs with us and for taking the time to preserve them!
 Abaraka!

 This article was posted on Tuesday, July 7th, 2009 at 3:50 pm and is filed under African Children's Songs, Children's Songs, Countries & Cultures, Gambia, Languages, Mandinka.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.